nicosensei/es-theme-351noir/README.md

 ### Installation and Updating

+**The preferred method of installation is through the Theme Downloader in EmulationStation's main menu**

+However, you can also install the theme manually by following these instructions:
 1. Download the .zip file from the [Releases section](https://github.com/MonsieurDaz/es-theme-351noir/releases) and extract it.
 2. Copy the es-theme-351noir folder to `~/.config/emulationstation/themes` in the ext4 partition of 351ELEC.

-Or just download the theme from the Theme Downloader within 351ELEC.
+...But really, download it through the theme downloader/updater.

 ### Theme Notes